 PERFORMANCE / PROJECT DOCUMENTATION (Dafna Naphtali):

 Live Sound Processing and Improvisation — performances with duos, trios and larger ensembles of improvising musicians with live sound processing and vocals by Dafna Naphtali.
-Working since 1996 with artists such as Hans Tammen Mechaniques, Jen Baker, Ras Moshe, Gordon Beeferman, Chuck Bettis, Edith Lettner, Collision (with Daniel Carter), Kathleen Supové and others. see www.dafna.info
+Collaborations, performances and recordings since 1996 with artists such as Hans Tammen (Mechaniques), Jen Baker, Ras Moshe, Gordon Beeferman, Chuck Bettis, Edith Lettner, Collision (with Daniel Carter), Kathleen Supové and others. see www.dafna.info

 Audio Chandelier multi-channel sound projects — www.audiochandelier.com

 8-32 audio channels presented as performances and installations internationally since 2010, including Symposium iX in Montreal at Société Des Arts Technologique.
 Following a 2019 Harvestworks Project Residency new work was created in collaboration with metalsmith Ayala Naphtali in a Audio Chandelier: Polyélaios, to be installed and presented on Governors Island, May-July 2021 by Harvestworks.

 Walkie Talkie Dreams — interactive location-based soundwalk compositions in New York and Germany, with sites in Washington Square Park in New York City, the Williamsburg waterfront in Brooklyn and Hamburg Germany.
 Created in collaboration with programmer Richard Rodkin (creator of U-GRUVE AR audio augmented reality platform using a Unity Game engine).
 Participant listeners walk through the designated areas using a free iOS/Android app and headphones to experience specially designed layering of processed field recordings and additional sounds, creating a dynamic electroacoustic composition in conjunction with overheard sounds, driven by GPS location of the listener.